joshita-das/servicenow_browser_use/README.md

 # ServiceNow Browser Use

-A Python library for automating ServiceNow browser interactions using Selenium and AI-powered agents.
+A Python library for automating ServiceNow browser interactions using AI-powered agents and Selenium.

 ## Table of Contents
 - [Features](#features)